Paléo Festival

 The Paléo Festival de Nyon, usually just called Paléo, is an annual open-air festival held in Nyon, Switzerland.
 It is one of the major open-air music festivals in mainland Europe and the biggest in Switzerland.
 Both a springboard for young talent and a showcase for established artists, Paléo has gradually opened up to all musical styles, as well as to the circus and street arts.
 The festival lasts six days at the end of July, from Tuesday to Sunday, and the final main stage concert is preceded by a great firework display with music.

 It started in 1976 under the name "Nyon Folk Festival".
 The first edition was held in the village hall in Nyon and brought 1800 spectators.
 The following editions, from 1977 until 1989, were held at Colovray, Nyon, by Lake Geneva and had only two stages.
 In 1986 the festival is renamed "Paléo Nyon Festival".
 In 1990, it moved to its current location, at the Plaine de l'Asse.

-As of 2005, 3.5 million spectators and 2500 artists had been part of the Paléo Festival.
+Since its inception, the festival has hosted more than 4,000 artists and welcomed nearly 8 million spectators.
+By 2025, it was recognized by the European Festivals Association (Yourope) as the "Best Major European Festival," maintained by a team of approximately 5,000 volunteers and 120 permanent staff members.